GO3R/Makerbot-RFID-Cloner/README.md

 You need the following Library: https://github.com/ATrappmann/PN5180-Library

+3D-Model is in the testing phase, so coming very soon...

 HOW TO USE THIS PRODUCT_____________________________________________________________________________________________________

 The first switch is switching between read and write. (one green LED is a status LED, one is for read and one is for write)